What Are Man in the Middle (MITM) Attacks?

 Preventing MITM attacks

 When executed well, MITM attacks can cause financial loss and damage to a victim’s identity.
-Whether the MITM attack is targeted or not, such attacks often require the exploitation of a vulnerability in old software or physical presence to intercept traffic.
+Whether the MITM attack is targeted or not, attacks often require the exploitation of a vulnerability in old software or physical presence to intercept traffic.

 MITM attacks can be mitigated using a secure tunnel and up-to-date software, but no solution is foolproof.
 Here are some practices that can be taken to reduce your chances of being caught by an attacker:

-• Refraining from using public networks
+• Refrain from using public networks

-• Keeping your OS up-to-date
+• Keep your OS updated

-• Source verification and strong encryption
+• Use source verification and strong encryption

 Did you find this article helpful?